johngrandson/buoy-nodejs-tech-challenge/README.md

 ### Question

 - How would you solve this problem?
+  - Implement type-aware availability checking with a while loop that increments dates daily until an available slot is found.
+Hotels check against room capacity while apartments require zero overlaps.
+The algorithm uses the same date overlap logic as booking validation (start < nextDay && end > requestedDate) for consistency.

 - What data or API would you provide to the frontend?
+  - GET /accommodations/:id/next-available-date?from=YYYY-MM-DD endpoint returning accommodation details, requested/next available dates, availability status, and conflicting booking information when the requested date is unavailable.
+This provides complete context for the frontend to display availability and suggest alternatives.

 ## TECH CONTEXT
 ### Stack